 Prior to applying for a building permit, an applicant may require a Land Development Permit, need to enter into a Servicing Agreement, or be subject to other approval processes.
 If your project requires a Zoning Bylaw Amendment, Land Development Permit, Works and Services (Servicing) Agreement, Development Variance Permit or application to Board of Variance, these approvals must be issued before submitting a Building Permit application.
 Please contact Development Services for more information.

-As outlined in the Guide of our comprehensive Building Guide, here is the Building Permit Process:
+As outlined in our comprehensive Building Guide, here is the Building Permit Process:

 STEP 1: Enquiry